OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 • Window lift motor repairs and regulator replacement

-• Central locking solenoid and relay diagnostics
+• Central locking solenoid, actuator and relay diagnostics

 • Full wiring harness fault tracing and repair

-• Switch and control module testing
+• Switch and control-module testing

 Automotive wiring harness repair and fault tracing